Atliac/Coroutine-Tutorial/README.md

 template <> struct std::coroutine_traits<void> {...};
 ```

-The `std::coroutine_traits` template has a member type `promise_type`, which implements a specific interface.
+The `std::coroutine_traits` template has a member class type `promise_type`, which implements a specific interface.
 The `promise_type` is the place where the actual traits definition happens.

 ```cpp
 template <...> struct std::coroutine_traits<...>